OverkillGuy/literate-wordle/README.md

 - Python module API reference (generated from code tangled out into repo)
 - Requirements list, each a Gherkin feature, mapping to test cases

+If you want to read the generated document, run `make docs docs-serve` to generate the document and serve it locally via python's own local HTTP server.

 ### Python module

 Use as any python module: